david90/paper/_posts/2024-08-29-dev-cultural-interview-questions.md

 comments: true
 ---

-I've been hired and invited to developer interview processes.
+I've been going through interviews myself and invited to developer interview processes.

-Some companies prioritize technical skills most, while others look for cultural-fit candidates.
+Some companies prioritise technical skills most, while others look for cultural-fit candidates.

-You can often tell by how they prioritize their cultural interviews and what they ask.
+You can often tell by how they prioritise their cultural interviews and what they ask.

 Here, I'll share some common interview questions.

 I won't discuss how to answer them, as you can use AI to generate the best responses.

 However, by asking and answering these questions, both the candidate and hiring manager can learn more about each other.

 ## Questions